Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Fermented Feed:

 This is one of the easiest DIY methods for your chickens.
-Just take your normal poultry feed (whole grain or crumbles work especially well) and just cover it with water in a jar and let it ferment for 2-3 days.
+Just take your normal poultry feed (whole grain or crumbles work especially well), cover it with water in a jar, and let it ferment for 2–3 days.

 Stir it daily.
-Your feed will become slightly sour, bubbly and have good bacteria multiplying in it.
-You can serve because moist or wet (some people will strain the feed & serve for a drier texture).
+Your feed will become slightly sour and bubbly and have good bacteria multiplying in it.
+You can serve it moist or wet (some people will strain the feed & serve it for a drier texture).

 Whey or Kefir Water: